 Patient Rights

-Access to Care Individuals will have impartial access to accommodations or treatment available or medically indicated, regardless of basis of age, race, creed, ethnicity, religion, culture, language, physical or mental disability, sex, socioeconomic status, sexual orientation, gender identity/expression, diagnosis, or source of payment for care, national origin, marital or military status.
+Access to Care Individuals will have impartial access to accommodations or treatments available or medically indicated, regardless of basis of race, creed, ethnicity, religion, culture, language, physical or mental disability, sex, socioeconomic status, sexual orientation, gender identity/expression, diagnosis or source of payment for care, national origin, marital or military status.

 Respect, Dignity and Comfort The patient has the right to considerate and cooperative care with respect for their personal values, beliefs, and dignity.
 The patient has the right to appropriate pain assessment and management.